Different Types of Microphones – Everything You Need to Know

 Ribbon Microphones

-Modern production ribbon mics are now sturdier than their old counterparts.
-They’re viable for live multi-instrument recording on venues where noise level is manageable.
-You can also use ribbon microphones for recording if you’re looking for vintage vibe.
-Combining ribbon microphones with dynamic or condenser mics opens new tonal possibilities.
+For the most part, modern production ribbon mics are now sturdier than their old counterparts.
+They’re viable for live multi-instrument recording in venues where the ambient noise level is manageable.
+You can also use ribbon microphones for recording if you’re looking for a more vintage, classic-sounding tone.

 We recommend the Royer R-121 Ribbon Microphone.